 If my 4k student was invited, why weren't my other students?

 If a 4K student was invited to summer school, their older siblings aren't automatically invited.

 Our goal is to be able to provide a safe environment in order to meet the needs of our students during summer programming.
 The Madison Metropolitan School District is following guidance from the Wisconsin Department of Public Instruction and the Dane County/Madison Public Health Department to keep students and staff safe and healthy.
 Because of the current situation with COVID-19 we are unable to hold face-to-face Summer School 2020.
 The cancellation of face-to-face Summer School includes cancellation of the Jumpstart to Kindergarten Program.
 We are sorry that we are unable to hold this program as it is one of the best parts of Summer School.

 In order to provide students with access to summer learning opportunities, the following will be provided to all students who are currently enrolled for summer school 2020.
 There will be additional information during the summer.

 We will distribute ReadUp books and a bag to students for pick up at designated sites

-Along with ReadUp books we will include literacy activities that students and their families can do together.
+Along with ReadUp books we will include math activities that students and their families can do together.